donghedd/ReasonGraph/README.md

 **ReasonGraph** is an open-source web platform for visualizing and analyzing reasoning processes of Large Language Models (LLMs).

+**Functions:**

+- **Visualisation of Reasoning Paths:** Transforms text-format reasoning outputs into flow charts.
+- **Long Reasoning:** Supports visualisation of extended outputs from reasoning models.
+- **Meta Reasoning:** Provides built-in capabilities for models to self-select optimal reasoning methods.

+**Characteristics:**

 - **Model Support:** Integrates with over 50 state-of-the-art models from major LLM providers including Anthropic, OpenAI, Google, Grok, Deepseek, Qwen, and Together.AI.
 - **Reasoning Methods:** Implements mainstream reasoning approaches including sequential methods and tree-based methods.
 - **Modular Framework:** Standardized APIs for easy integration of new reasoning methods and models.
 - **Beginner-Friendly:** Intuitive UI design with visualization updates and simple configuration.
-- **Meta Reasoning:** Built-in ability that allows models to self-select the most appropriate reasoning method.
+- **Multilingual:** Support multi-languages and easy to be extended for more languages.

 <div>&nbsp;</div>
 <div>&nbsp;</div>